dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/installation_guide.md

 pyenv install -l | grep -ow [0-9].[0-9].[0-9]
 ```

-Install your desired Python version using Pyenv:
+Install your desired Python version using Pyenv (We suggest 3.6.9 for ubuntu 18.04 and 3.8.10 for ubuntu 20.04):

 ```
 pyenv install 3.x.x